 Apart from having the best climate in Spain, Tenerife is a place where you can really relax and enjoy yourself.
 This island, crowned by Mount Teide, has picturesque villages, incredible landscapes and idyllic beaches.
 Here you will be able to enjoy fiestas where you will feel as though you are just one more reveller from Tenerife.
 Guess why over five million people have chosen this Island as their holiday destination.
 Just come and have a great time.

 Valencia is one of the most vibrant cities in Europe.
 With a privileged location by the Mediterranean sea, it offers a perfect combination of beaches and culture, where historic monuments can be found alongside futuristic attractions.
-The birthplace of paella, its thriving food scene features Michelin starred restaurants as well as quirky tapas bars.
+The birthplace of paella, it boasts a thriving food scene featuring Michelin starred restaurants as well as quirky tapas bars.
 Its neighbourhoods come to life during traditional festivals like Las Fallas whilst at night there is a buzzing atmosphere in the many bars and clubs in trendy districts like Ruzafa or El Carmen.

 Valladolid oozes history from every ancient stone.
 King Felipe II was born here, the Catholic Monarchs Ferdinand and Isabel married here and Christopher Columbus died here.
 This was once the capital of Spain, but although it has lost this title, it is still now the principal city of Castilla y Leon, the land of castles from which the word ‘Castilian’ derives.
 Today, Valladolid is a bustling university city that thrives on its manufacturing industries.
 It is a down-to-earth, lively place that energetically blends old with new.